dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Parameters:**
 - `<database-instance-name>`: The name of the database instance to provision.
 - `-W, --password [string]`: Your new password for this database instance.
 If not provided, will be prompted on the command line.
+Passwords must contain 8 or more characters.

 ---